GS1 Digital Link Contract

 Not foundno-store, max-age=0

-Bot requests (detected via User-Agent) receive a static OpenGraph HTML response and do not trigger activation or telemetry.
+Bot requests (detected via User-Agent) receive a static OpenGraph HTML response and do not trigger telemetry.

 FAQ